Check the brightness of your energy-saving light bulbs

 To get the same brightness as an old-style 40w bulb, you’ll need a new bulb that offers more than 400 lumens.

-A 6w LED bulb would do the job, for example; this gives you an idea how much less energy these bulbs consume.
+A 6w light-emitting diodes (LED) light bulb would do the job, for example; this gives you an idea how much less energy these light bulbs consume.

 Your new light bulb's packaging should tell you what wattage of traditional light bulb they are designed to replace.